2018–19 Hobart Hurricanes WBBL season

 The 2018–19 Hobart Hurricanes Women's season was the fourth in the team's history.
-Coached by Salliann Briggs and captained by Sasha Moloney, the Hurricanes finished on the bottom of the WBBL04 ladder.
+Coached by Salliann Briggs and captained by Sasha Moloney, the Hurricanes finished on the bottom of the WBBL 04 ladder.
 They consequently claimed their second-consecutive wooden spoon, having also finished last in the previous season.

 Squad

 Each 2018–19 squad featured 15 active players, with an allowance of up to five marquee signings including a maximum of three from overseas.
 Under a new rule, Australian marquees were classed as players who held a national women's team contract at the time of signing on for their WBBL|04 team.

 Personnel changes made before and during the season included: